kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Other tools <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

 So for this shortcut expansion in PSPad I don't have to clutter the AHK namespace, which is crammed full anyway.
+To give you an example for AHK shortcut expansion I choose some from the database realm:

+    ::saf::SELECT * FROM
+    ::sbl::SHOW BINARY LOGS;
+    ::scf::SELECT COUNT(*) FROM
+    ::sct::SHOW CREATE TABLE \G
+    ::sdb::SHOW DATABASES;
+    ::sss::SHOW SLAVE STATUS\G
+    ::ssu::SELECT user, host, password FROM mysql.user ORDER BY 1;
+    ::ssv::SHOW VARIABLES LIKE 'serv%';
+    ::stt::SHOW TABLES;
+    ::sttt::SHOW TABLES FROM tmp;
+    ::svl::SHOW VARIABLES LIKE '%%';
+    ::sww::SHOW WARNINGS;

-To give you an example from the database realm, which I extensively use from [SuperPuTTY](https://github.com/jimradford/superputty) (after having tried numerous other clients for too long a time with more or less trouble):
+I use those extensively from [SuperPuTTY](https://github.com/jimradford/superputty) (after having tried numerous other clients for too long a time with more or less trouble):

-SuperPuTTY is my window to my Linux workhorse on the same network, which is booted from a stick with boot2docker.
+SuperPuTTY is my window to my Linux workhorse on the same network.
+This box is booted from a stick with boot2docker.
 The docker containers I work with don't live in virtual machines like Vagrant, but rather more production-like on this separate machine.

-For example, this is the command which is executed automatically via PuTTY Configuration to open a mysql session to my master engine `m1` and main database `ci4`:
+For example, this is the command which is executed automatically via PuTTY configuration and saved as layout to open a mysql session to my master engine `m1` and main database `ci4`:

     docker@boot2docker:~$ /path_to_your_script/mysql_start.sh ci4

 This script reads:

     #!/bin/sh
-    #FILE=/path_to_your_script/mysql_start.sh
+    #FILE=mysql_start.sh

     DB=$1